Marko Arnautović: Twente

 Arnautović scored 22 goals in 24 matches for the Under-19 FC Twente in the 2007–08 season, helping them win the youth championship.
 He then played for Jong FC Twente between 2006 and 2008, appearing in 32 matches and scoring 27 goals.
 Arnautović made his professional debut for FC Twente in the 2006–07 season as a substitute for Kennedy Bakircioglu against PSV Eindhoven in April 2007.
 In July 2008, he extended his contract with Twente despite interest from Dutch giant Feyenoord.

 He made 16 appearances in 2007–08 as Twente finished in fourth position and qualified for the UEFA Champions League.
 In the 2008–09 season Arnautović scored 14 goals in 41 matches as Twente finished 2nd in the Eredivisie and reached the knock out phase of the UEFA Cup.
 In March 2009 after a league match against Willem II, one of Twente opponents, Ibrahim Kargbo, accused Arnautović of racially abusing him.
-After an investigation by the Dutch Football Association they found no evidence against him and the case was dismissed.
+An investigation by the Dutch Football Association found no evidence against him, and the case was dismissed.

 Loan to Inter Milan

 On 4 August 2009, it was said that Arnautović was on the verge of a move to Italian giants Inter Milan.
 The deal had been largely held up due to a stress fracture in Arnautović's right foot, leading to a re-negotiation of the deal between the clubs.
 On 6 August, it was announced by Twente that the details for the loan had been finalised, Arnautović would join Inter on loan for the season.
 The deal was said to become permanent if he was to play a set number of matches.
 If the deal did not become permanent the player would return to Twente on a pre-agreed contract of two years, with an option to extend the contract for a third year.
 He made his unofficial debut for Inter in a friendly match on 5 September 2009 against Swiss team, Lugano, the final score was 3–3.

 He made his league debut in a 1–0 away victory against Chievo on 6 January 2010.
 He played in their next match against Siena coming on as a substitute at half time for the injured Dejan Stanković and helped Inter to win the match 4–3.
 He played one more match for Inter against Atalanta on 24 April 2010.
-At the end of the season Inter decided against turning his loan in a permanent move with manager José Mourinho stating that Arnautović "is a fantastic person but has the attitude of a child".
+At the end of the season Inter decided against turning his loan into a permanent move with manager José Mourinho stating that Arnautović "is a fantastic person but has the attitude of a child".